Zhuinden/simple-stack-compose-integration/README.md

 class MainActivity : AppCompatActivity() {
     private val composeStateChanger = ComposeStateChanger() // <--

-    private val backPressedCallback = object: OnBackPressedCallback(true) { // this is the only way to make Compose BackHandler work reliably override fun handleOnBackPressed() {
+    private val backPressedCallback = object: OnBackPressedCallback(true) { // this is the only way to make Compose BackHandler work reliably for now override fun handleOnBackPressed() {
             if (!Navigator.onBackPressed(this@MainActivity)) {
                 this.remove()